zackse/taskforge/README.md

   version     print version information

 Flags:
-  -h, --help   help for tsk
+  -h, --help   help for taskforge

-Use "tsk [command] --help" for more information about a command.
+Use "taskforge [command] --help" for more information about a command.
 ```

 ## Contributing